w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 Asynchronous backing works by providing a form of **contextual execution**, which allows for more time for parachain collators to fit more transactions and ready block candidates for backing and inclusion.
-Because asynchronous relies on the current context of a relay chain block, **contextual execution** refers to how a parablock can begin being built earlier through the context of the previous block(s).
+Because asynchronous relies on the current context of a relay chain block, **contextual execution** refers to how a parablock can begin being built earlier through the context of future relay chain block(s).

 ## What was wrong with the previous architecture?